 Physiological abnormalities have consistently been observed in a number of individuals within the autism spectrum, including cerebral hypoperfusion, inflammation and mitochondrial dysfunction secondary to oxidative damage.

 Cerebral hypoperfusion (decreased blood flow to the brain) was shown to be the promoter for certain symptoms of autism such as repetitive behaviors, inflexible routine, underdeveloped language skills and difficulty expressing and recognizing emotions as well as facial cues and gestures.
-Theories on hyperbaric therapy suggest that increasing oxygen to areas of low oxygen in the brain as a result of chemical, toxic, inflammatory, or physical trauma, are able to reinvigorate and return neurons back to normal functioning.
+Theories on hyperbaric therapy suggest that increasing oxygen saturation to areas of low oxygen in the brain as a result of chemical, toxic, inflammatory, or physical trauma, are able to reinvigorate and return neurons back to normal functioning.
 In one experiment conducted with 108 children, 50 sessions run for an hour each were performed with results showing at least 60% improvement of perfusion in all parts of the brain.

 Autism studies have discovered inflammation as a characteristic finding in those on the autism spectrum.
 Inflammation was commonly found present in the brain as well as the gastrointestinal system.
 This observation has been corroborated by hundreds of similar studies performed.
 In all these studies, markers for inflammation were measured, followed by hyperbaric therapy, with a marked reduction in inflammatory markers, as well as overall inflammation.
 Improvements of behavior were also observed to be directly correlated with the reduction of inflammation.